isc-projects/stork/doc/install.rst

 Once the build process finishes, Stork UI will be available at http://localhost:8080/.
 Use any browser to connect.

+The installation procedure will create several Docker images:

+- `stork_webui`: exposing web UI interface,
+- `stork_server`: running a server backend,
+- `postgres`: running a PostgreSQL database used by the server,
+- `stork_agent-bind9`: running an demo instance of BIND9,
+- `stork_agent-kea`: running a demo instance of Kea DHCPv4 server,
+- `stork_agent-kea-ha1`: running the primary Kea DHCPv4 server in High Availability mode,
+- `stork_agent-kea-ha2`: running the secondary Kea DHCPv4 server in High Availability mode

 .. note::

-   The installation procedure will create 3 Docker images: `stork_webui`, `stork_server` and `postgres`.
+   The containers running Kea and BIND9 applications are for demo purposes only.
+They allow the users to quickly start playing with Stork without having to manually deploy Kea and/or BIND9 instances.

 The PostgreSQL database schema will be automatically migrated to the latest version required by the Stork server process.

-   If you run unit-tests, also `stork-ui-pgsql` image will be created.
 The installation procedure assumes those images are fully under Stork control.
 If there are existing images, they will be overwritten.

 There are several other rake targets.
 For a complete list of available tasks, use `rake -T`.
 Also see `wiki <https://gitlab.isc.org/isc-projects/stork/wikis/Development-Environment#building-testing-and-running-stork>`_